owo-lang/voile-rs/voile-util/README.md

-(supported via optional feature `parser`), a non-empty vector, some location utils, a unique-ID type with utils, a lisp parser for term generation, and universe level utilities (with omega).
+(supported via optional feature `parser`), a non-empty vector, some location utils, a unique-ID type with utils, a lisp parser for term generation, and universe level utilities (with omega type as the maximum universe).

  [Pest]: https://pest.rs